Elevé Cosmetic Surgery logo

 Wondering If It's Lipedema or Cellulite?

-Book a consultation with Dr. Gevork Tatarian in Coral Gables.
+Book a consultation with Dr. Gevork Tatarian in Davie.
 We'll examine you, identify the most likely cause, and walk you through realistic treatment options — including referrals to lipedema specialists when needed.